bryanbraun/bryanbraun.github.io/_posts/2018-04-01-several-ways-to-hide-easter-eggs-on-your-website.md

   <figcaption>The bubble pattern on Brad Frost's website makes colorful circles when hovered over.</figcaption>
 </figure>

+*Note: You could also use focus states to hide things that can only be discovered by tabbing.*

 ## 5. Magic strings

 If your website has text inputs, then you could hide things using [magic strings](https://en.wikipedia.org/wiki/Magic_string).
 Usually, this means you design your site to do something special if a specific set of characters or words is submitted as text.
 This can be set up on the frontend or backend of your site.
 Google is famous for doing this by [adding clever features to search pages when certain terms are searched](https://en.wikipedia.org/wiki/List_of_Google_Easter_eggs#Search_engine).